 We are living in a generation that no longer walks in the path of sanctification (being set apart unto God), righteousness (doing that which is right in the sight of God), and holiness (a godly nature) in accordance with God's Word.
 A return to holiness would necessitate those characteristics again!

 Jesus desires that His Church be sanctified (set apart) in His name.
 The life of the believer is to be a living sacrifice to the Lord.
 Such a walk requires a return to holiness.
 Apostle Paul wrote: I beseech you by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.

 And be not conformed to this world; but be you transformed by the renewing of your mind (a return to holiness), that you may prove what is that good, and acceptable, and perfect, will of God (Romans 12:1-2).
-The body that had been an instrument of sin is now (upon conversion) to be presented to God as a channel through which the righteousness of God is manifested.
+It was noted that the body that had been an instrument of sin is now (upon conversion) to be presented to God as a channel through which the righteousness of God is manifested.

 Scripture reveals: That everyone should know how to possess his vessel in sanctification and honor (1 Thessalonians 4:4).
 For God has not called us unto uncleanness, but unto holiness (1 Thessalonians 4:7).
 To the end he may establish your hearts unblamable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints (reference to His second coming) (1 Thessalonians 3:13).

 A return to holiness is needed; in that there are many ungodly traits that have taken root in the Church, that need to be rooted out rather than allowed to grow.
 If one allows a thistle to grow unabated it will eventually take over and kill the grass that is beneath it.
 The only way to effectively be rid of its destructive nature is to alleviate it; root and all.